mlibrary/about-ebc/src/content/invest.md

 * University of California Berkeley
 * University of California San Diego
 * University of Chicago
+* University of Florida
+* University of Guelph
 * University of Illinois
 * University of Iowa
 * University of Kansas